-Walt Disney World Crowd Calendar
+Disney World Crowd Calendar

-*** Dining Reservations become available to book starting at 6AM on the date indicated.
+** Advance Dining Reservations become available to book starting at 6 AM on the date indicated.

 What is a Crowd Calendar?

 Our Disney World Crowd Calendar uses a rating system from 1 to 5 for each of the Walt Disney World theme parks.
-This information is compiled using historical data from the past several years.
-While past attendance figures are not completely reflective of future attendance, this information should be used as a guide to help you plan your trip and to give you a sense of what to expect when you arrive at Disney World.
+We compile this information using historical data from the past several years.
+Our rating system also takes variable factors (like seasonal events and new in-park openings) into account.

 Ratings based on Park Attendance: